Click image for

 safety and well-being of the public and our emergency responders.

-Northwest Central Dispatch System (NWCDS) is a consolidated emergency dispatch system, serving twenty-one northwest suburban police and fire departments in suburban Cook County, Illinois.
-As of 2012, the combined population of the communities is approximately 489,913 covering over 125.66 square miles.
+Northwest Central Dispatch System (NWCDS) is an inergovernmental consolidated emergency dispatch system, serving 21 northwest suburban police and fire departments in suburban Cook County, Illinois.
+The combined population of the communities is approximately 486,000 covering over 126.6 square miles.

 The center was renovated in 2014 to a state-of-the-art communication center.
 The Center is staffed by Public Safety Telecommunicators.